TTilloo/WWCodeHackathon/README.md

     - Taking a multicultural, multigenerationl perspective, justifying the take on behavioral and cultural turn
     - Controlling: first gen (white, hispanic, etc.) control for baseline characteristics to make arg tighter, this person have the non-control feature -> always the preferred candidate
+      A person's payability depends on family level payability (multicultural and multigenerational household) How should financial institution go about looking at the financial data of a family

+Credit payment: Ability and willingness to pay to debt (equally determine how they pay for that):
+  Impatience, impulsiveness (presence bias, discount future, borrow today, harm future by taking on debt today) -> high borrow today = high default in the future
+  Risk tolerance and trustworthiness
+  - self eval fin health -> strong presence bias -> more risky
+  - borrow for post secondary education